Hey everybody, and welcome to PT Pioneer.

 For the last category in this review, I’d like to look at a metric that is a little arbitrary and not as quantitative as the other factors we’ve dealt with, and that’s popularity and recognition.

-In order to set up an idea of popularity and recognition, I will rate each cert out of 10, with ten being the highest and zero being the worst.
+To set up an idea of popularity and recognition, I will rate each cert out of 10, with ten being the highest and zero being the worst.

 Popularity and recognition might seem like they have more to do with vanity than they have to do with practical value.